 - What were the highlights of the past four weeks?

 - What would you like to see different in the nano challenges in the future?

-You can decide for yourself in what way you deliver the reflection.
+You can decide for yourself how you deliver the reflection.
 Creativity is appreciated.
-Consider, for example, a collection of digital post-its, word clouds, or posters.
+For example, consider a collection of digital post-its, word clouds, or posters.

 Here too it is possible to give the personas a role in the scenario.
 It is advisable to use creative methods to clarify the concept.
-After all, a scenario is not limited to a text.
+A scenario is not limited to a text.
 For example, use sketches, posters, collages, videos, storyboards or other media of your choice!
-A textual scenario can be transformed in this way, for example, in a future newspaper article about your concept.
-You can determine the way in which the scenario is presented.
-However, it is important to maintain the content structure of an interaction scenario.
-Finally, do not forget to give your evaluation and reflection a place in the presentation.
+A textual scenario can be transformed in this way, for example, into a future newspaper article about your concept.
+You can decide for yourself how the scenario is presented.
+However, it is important to maintain the structure of an interaction scenario in terms of content.
+Finally, don’t forget to give your evaluation and reflection a place in the presentation.

 Anggreeni, I. (2010).
 Making use of scenarios: Supporting scenario use in product design.

 Desmet, P. M., & Pohlmeyer, A.E.
 (2013).
 Positive design: An introduction to design for subjective well-being.
 International Journal of Design , 7 (3).

 Kouprie, M., & Schleswig Visser, F. (2009).
 A framework for empathy in design: stepping into and out of the user’s life.
 Journal of Engineering Design , 20 (5), 437-448.